 - This tier list tries to capture “overall power level”.
 For more details, check out the mission statement.

 - This tier list is primarily intended for Draft, but should still be useful for Sealed, with some adjustments.
-For more info, check out our General Sealed Strategy Guide!
+For more info, check out my General Sealed Strategy Guide!

 - Two colour gold cards should be taken lower early on – you won’t be able to play them unless you’re specifically in those colours.
 The amount lower varies – as a general rule, take them about one grade lower if they’re splashable, or two grades lower if they’re not splashable (so a B-tier card becomes a C+ first pick).
 C+ is the hard limit for any cards in the B range, since C-level and below cards are very interchangeable, so a B- would still be on the lower end of C+.
 As always, it’s contextual though!